-If Airbnb is more your vibe there are some great Airbnbs in Banff you should check out, for the resort feel there is this condominium with access to hot tubs and all the features of a fancy resort!
+If a vacation rental is more your vibe there are some great VRBOs in Banff you should check out, for the resort feel there is this condominium with access to hot tubs and all the features of a fancy resort!
 Or stay at this private studio — just a 10-minute walk from Banff’s shops and dining.
 Enjoy a private patio and spectacular views.

 Are you dying to bundle up and hit the slopes on a Banff winter trip?
 Which of these epic things to do in Banff in the winter are you most eager to try?
 Drop us a comment below!

 Looking for more winter travel tips and inspiration?
 Take a look at some of our other posts:

 - 25 Essentials for Cold Weather Travel: Winter Travel Packing List

 - 10 Things to Do in Quebec City in the Winter: The Ultimate Quebec City Winter Guide

 - The 4 Best Salt Lake City Ski Resorts for a Weekend Getaway